adaptinglovecraft/adaptinglovecraft.com/src/content/submissions/concerning-fun-call-of-the-sea.md

 Harry and his crew, as well as the history of the ancient civilization whose otherworldly architecture marks the scenery to this day.
-As is soon understood, Harry sought to learn more about the occult rituals practiced by the island\'s now-vanished inhabitants, because legend has it they found a way to defeat death itself.
+As is soon understood, Harry sought to learn more about the occult rituals practiced by the island's now-vanished inhabitants, because legend has it they found a way to defeat death itself.
 From notes and photographs scattered across the deserted camps left behind by the expedition, Norah gathers that one by one, Harry's crew succumbed to madness and